Sleep Apnea Treatment

 • How is sleep apnea diagnosed?

-After the sleep study, a specialist goes over the data from your test.
-They analyze your brain activity and body system functioning to diagnose if a sleep disorder is present and recommend treatment.
+After the study, a specialist reviews the collected data, analyzing brain activity and body functions to determine whether a sleep disorder is present and to recommend appropriate treatment.

-If recommended, a dentist trained in sleep medicine works with the specialist to treat obstructive sleep apnea with oral appliance therapy.
-Our office can provide you with a sleep apnea oral appliance, just contact us for a consultation.
+If treatment is needed, a dentist trained in sleep medicine can collaborate with the specialist to manage obstructive sleep apnea using oral appliance therapy.
+Our office offers custom sleep apnea oral appliances—contact us to schedule a consultation.

 • How is sleep apnea treated?

-Treatment of snoring and obstructive sleep apnea may involve surgery, CPAP or BiPAP machines, or oral appliance therapy.
-Oral appliances provide the least invasive option and often a good choice for the treatment of mild to moderate OSA.
-A carefully calibrated appliance can comfortably help hold the jaw in a precise position throughout the night, allowing critical oxygen flow.
+Treatment for snoring and obstructive sleep apnea (OSA) may include surgery, CPAP or BiPAP machines, or oral appliance therapy.
+Oral appliances are the least invasive option and are often an effective choice for mild to moderate OSA.
+These devices are designed to hold the jaw in a specific position during sleep, promoting proper oxygen flow.

 Ace Dental Boston in Hyde Park